PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Evaluation

-On average per checked PR, \patchguru utilizes 35,666 input tokens and 30,230 output tokens, equivalent to approximately USD~0.0009 and USD~0.06, respectively, in LLM calls.
-Figure~\ref{fig:input-token-usage-distribution} and \ref{fig:output-token-usage-distribution} illustrate the distribution of token usage across all analyzed PRs.
+\textbf{Monetary Costs.} On average per checked PR, \patchguru utilizes 35,666 input tokens and 30,230 output tokens, equivalent to approximately USD~0.009 and USD~0.06, respectively, in LLM calls.
+Figures~\ref{fig:input-token-usage-distribution} and \ref{fig:output-token-usage-distribution} illustrate the distribution of token usage across all analyzed PRs.
 We can see that most PRs require fewer than 60K input tokens and 50K output tokens.
-Similar to execution times, the distribution of token usage is relatively consistent across different projects, with average input tokens ranging from 27,644 (Marshmallow) to 42,115 (SciPy) and average output tokens ranging from 24,846 (Marshmallow) to 32,694 (Keras).
-Based on the pricing of OpenAI's GPT5-mini model as of January 2026, the total cost per PR is estimated to be approximately USD~0.07.
+As for execution times, the token usage distribution is relatively consistent across different projects, with average input tokens ranging from 27,644 (Marshmallow) to 42,115 (SciPy) and average output tokens ranging from 24,846 (Marshmallow) to 32,694 (Keras).
+Based on the pricing of OpenAI's GPT-5-mini model as of June 2026, the total cost per PR is estimated to be approximately USD~0.07.
 We believe this cost is acceptable for practical use, especially considering the benefits of early bug detection and improved patch validation.